 Water will be required for cooling and wetting, or in some cases quenching, of the biochar.
 Furthermore, water will be used for cooling of the pyrolysis gas and for other parts of the process, depending on the setup of the plant.
-During quenching the steam formed can contain several contaminants such as $H_2S$ , $NO_X$ , $CO_2$ , CO and CO are plant as a contaminated water stream.
+During quenching the steam formed can contain several contaminants such as H2S, NOX, CO2, CO and H2 and leave the plant as a contaminated water stream.